Thor (satellite): Thor 5

 Thor 5 was launched on 11 February 2008.
 It was first planned that the satellite would be called Thor 2R, but Telenor named it Thor 5.
 It has 24 active K_{u} band transponders.

 Thor 6

 Thor 6 built by Thales Alenia Space was launched from the Guiana Spaceport on 29 October 2009.
 Telenor Satellite Broadcasting announced on 15 December that Thor 6 had completed all necessary in-orbit and ground-related testing and would commence commercial service in late December.

 Thor 6 has 36 K_{u} band transponders.
 It provides direct-to-home television broadcasting services from the orbital location 0.8°W. It replaced Thor 3.

 Thor 7

-Thor 7 has been built by SSL.
+Thor 7 was built by SSL.
 It was successfully launched by Arianespace from Kourou spaceport on 26 April 2015.
 It will mainly serve maritime customers and have a total capacity of 9 Gbit/s.
 It was launched in tandem with the Italian/French Sicral 2 defense satellite.